The line was a short spur from the main line.

 In addition, the bridge serves a steady base of westbound traffic across the Missouri River, bypassing Omaha.
 Because of the rising level of traffic coming from the west, plans to replace this bridge; or to build a second span have been circulating.

 However, none of these have been confirmed or engineered yet.

 The best places to view the bridge are from the Nebraska side, at a boat launch.
 For the more daring, walking along the shoulder of US-30 can be quite intimidating but also provides good views.

-It should be noted that trespassing on a bridge of this scale is absolutely not tolerated, and a camera system has been installed to enforce this.
+It should be noted that trespassing on this bridge is absolutely not tolerated for obvious safety reasons, and a camera system has been installed to enforce this.

 The photo above is an overview, from the west bank.